-Our comprehensive tour offer the highlights of Romania and Bulgaria, giving you a chance to explore two different cultures in the Balkans that share the Danube River and the Black Sea.
-Romania offers a perfect blend of Roman, French and Turkish culture with its majestic castles, medieval towns and stunning scenery unspoiled by mass tourism.
+Our comprehensive tour offers the highlights of Romania and Bulgaria.
+It gives you a chance to explore two different cultures in the Balkans that share the Danube River and the Black Sea.
+Romania offers a perfect blend of Roman, French and Turkish culture.
+Experience its majestic castles, medieval towns and stunning scenery unspoiled by mass tourism.
 Bulgaria lies at the crossroads of Europe in the heart of the Balkan Peninsula.
 Across Bulgaria you will find churches and monasteries full of vibrant icons, picturesque villages of timber-framed houses and cobbled lanes, seemingly lost in time.

 2021 pricing, please contact us for an estimate anytime

 2020 Land Cost Per Person for a Party of 4 People (double occupancy)

 For parties less or more than 4 people, rates available upon request.
 This tour can be customized to meet your schedule, travel and budgetary needs.
 Please contact us for a current price estimate.

 - Biertan, to visit the impressive fortified church

 - Bucovina, with its colorful monasteries

 - Kazanluk Thracian Tomb

 - Accommodation at selected 3* and 4* hotels

 - FB basis ( starts with dinner Day 1, finishes with breakfast Day 13 ), included 1 folklore dinner in Sofia